 Alexandra Park School is a non-selective comprehensive that achieves outcomes typically associated with selective schools, through relentless focus on progress, clear expectations, and inclusive practice.
 Outstanding teaching, ambitious curriculum breadth, and demonstrated care create an environment where students from all backgrounds flourish.
 The sixth form is genuinely elite, placing students at top universities at consistently high rates.
 This school suits families seeking rigorous, structured education within a non-selective framework.
 Entry is the primary barrier; once admitted, the provision is exceptional.

 Yes.
 The school was rated Outstanding by Ofsted in February 2023 across all assessed areas, including Quality of Education, Behaviour and Attitudes, Personal Development, Leadership and Management, and Sixth Form Provision.
-GCSE results rank in the top 10% of schools in England, with 61% average Attainment 8 and 60% of grades at 9-7.
-A-level outcomes place the sixth form in the top 5% for value-added progress.
-88% of sixth form leavers progress to their first-choice university.
+GCSE results rank 492nd out of 3,895 schools for academic outcomes and 359th overall, with Attainment 8 at 61.2, Progress 8 at +0.81 and 57% of grades at 9-7 in the 2024-25 / 2025 dataset.
+A-level outcomes rank 752nd out of 2,549 providers academically, with 60% of grades at A*-B in 2025.

 Students require five GCSE passes at grades A*-C, including English and Maths.
 Specific A-level subjects often require a B grade at GCSE in that subject.
 The school welcomes approximately 40 external students annually alongside internal progression.
 All applicants are invited to discuss subject choices informally to ensure alignment with university aspirations.
 Vocational BTEC programmes and Intermediate courses are available for those with lower GCSE attainment.